minprog/app-studio/info/10 Syllabus.md

 It will be something like this:

-- participation on design and programming homework: 30%
+- homework participation: 30%
-- graded design report: 30%
+- graded design review: 20%
-- project: 40%
+- programming project: 30%
+- final project report: 20%

 A student must ordinarily meet all deadlines in order to be eligible for a passing grade unless granted an exception in writing by the course's